 Pinworm is an intestinal infection caused by tiny parasitic worms.
-One of the most common roundworm infections, pinworm infections affect millions of people each year, particularly school-age kids.
+It's a common infection that affects millions of people each year, particularly school-age kids.

 If your child develops a pinworm infection, try not to worry.
-Pinworms don't cause any harm (just itching), and it won't take long to get rid of them.
-And people who have pinworms aren't dirty — kids can get pinworms no matter how often they take a bath.
+Pinworms don't cause any harm (just itching and restless sleep), and it won't take long to get rid of them.

-Pinworm infections (also known as "seatworm infection," "threadworm infection," "enterobiasis," or "oxyuriasis") are contagious.
+Pinworm infections (also known as "seatworm infection" or "threadworm infection") are contagious.

-Pinworms get into the body when people ingest the microscopic pinworm eggs.
+Pinworms get into the body when people ingest or breathe in the microscopic pinworm eggs.
 These eggs can be found on contaminated hands and surfaces, such as:

 - bed linens